duskb1t/duskb1t.github.io/_tabs/roadmap.md

 icon: fas fa-flag-checkered
 order: 4
 ---
-This section of the blog is designated as my roadmap to become a Pentester.
+This section of the blog is designated as **my roadmap to become a Pentester**.

-Last updated Jul 17, 2024.
+Last updated Aug 05, 2024.

 Complete step-by-step guide [here](https://youtu.be/kVBHSHZJffk?si=RdXwICGAMqcHAsWb).